Updated March 2021!

 “Access every single PPV event!”

-The peddlers of these Kodi add-ons make it sound simple to gain access to all the movies, shows, sports, and pay-per-view events that you could possibly want at a fraction of the cost you would pay on cable.
+The peddlers of these Kodi add-ons make it sound like it is simple to gain access to all the movies, shows, sports, and pay-per-view events you could possibly want at a fraction of the cost you would pay on cable.

-But, when something sounds too good to be true, it is, usually because it is too good.
+But, when something sounds too good to be true, it usually is.

 Nothing about these Kodi add-ons is simple.
 And, if you choose the wrong add-on, you can also put yourself at significant risk.